-OVERVIEW: The Moore Charitable Foundation protects land and water-based ecosystems in the Bahamas, Colorado, New York, and North Carolina.
+OVERVIEW: The Moore Charitable Foundation protects land and water-based ecosystems in the Bahamas, Colorado, New York, North Carolina, and across the United States.
 It links up with nonprofits and public officials in each locale to launch new forest management initiatives, conserve and restore threatened waterways, and keep tens of thousands of acres of plains and canyons development-free.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)